On the generality of symmetry breaking and dissipative freezing in quantum trajectories

 \section{Conclusion and Outlook}

-In this work we have demonstrated that the recently-observed phenomenon of dissipative freezing is a general consequence of the presence of a strong symmetry in an open system.
+In this work we have provided significant mathematical and physical insights into understanding how the recently-observed phenomenon of dissipative freezing is a general consequence of the presence of a strong symmetry in an open system.
 The associated symmetry-breaking in the trajectories picture is the way the system ensures symmetry is preserved at the ensemble level.
 We have also introduced a range of examples where dissipative freezing can be directly observed and quantified.
 In these examples, we showed how the freezing statistics are dependent on the lowest lying eigenvalue in the `off-diagonal' superoperator subspaces.
-When the real part of this eigenvalue vanishes then the Liouvillian posseses traceless non-decaying modes, immediately implying an absence of dissipative freezing for any single given trajectory.
+When the real part of this eigenvalue vanishes, then the Liouvillian possesses traceless non-decaying modes, immediately implying an absence of dissipative freezing for any single given trajectory.
 We have thus identified a computationally efficient method for identifying the existence of such modes.
 We envisage a number of future avenues of research stemming from this work.
-Firstly, identifying whether further exceptions to this phenomenon are possible or whether those identified in this work --- traceless non-decaying modes and similar subspaces --- are the only possible exceptions would greatly further our understanding of the effect of symmetries on trajectories in open quantum systems.
+Firstly, identifying whether further exceptions to this phenomenon are possible or whether those identified in this work --- traceless non-decaying modes and similar subspaces --- are the only possible exceptions, would greatly further our understanding of the effect of symmetries on trajectories in open quantum systems.